petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 If we set this up properly, DVC will be smart enough to cache the results and not rerun simulations when they don't need to be rerun.

-We create this with (TODO: make this work)
+We can create this with:

 ```sh
 calkit new foreach-stage \